A simple quilt with eye-catching colors that make me think of summer:

 This pretty quilted picture of the Golden Gate Bridge makes me think of my daughter and her husband, who live in the Bay area.
 Look at the dense, traditional patterns of the machine quilting:

-This amazing piece of art is by Carol Egan from Giraffe Dreams:
+This amazing piece of art is by my friend Carol Egan from Giraffe Dreams:

 Very contemporary interpretation of Amish quilting: